xeylou/testade.xeylou.fr/content/now.md

 ### Work

-I am a second year Network & Telecommunication bachelor student at [University of Pau and the Adour Region](https://univ-pau.fr).
+I am a second-grade Network & Telecommunication bachelor student at [University of Pau and the Adour Region](https://univ-pau.fr).

 I do a work-study as an Network & System Administrator for a french IT service delivery company.